ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 - Direct experience of invisible magnetic resonances through physically engaging materials.

-The processes based on the theory of how places making people, formed out of the established field of Pattern Recognition, and research of magnetic phenomena.
-Magnetics are related to knowledge production in physics, the ontological question of existence whether or not humans observe the phenomenon.
-The process therefore involves ideas on documentation to bring human understanding into greater sensitivity with nature.
+The processes grew out of personal, anthropological curiosity on how places making people, through studying Pattern Recognition, and discovering the research of magnetic phenomena, I aim to make more widely known through the project.
+Magnetics, as related to knowledge production in physics, serve as a pathway for an ancient ontological and phenomenological question of existence around how matter behaves when observed.
+The process therefore involves ideas on documentation to bring human understanding into greater alignment and sensitivity with nature.

 To achieve greater harmony with each other and the environment, the iterative research and production model, offers a platform for scientists to speak and disseminate their knowledge, while the woven tapestries becomes a language of and for the earth.
 Examining ideas within narratives in progress, another goal is to see and touch physical and ideological realities.
-Realising iterative, palpable visualisations of elemental emanations, to reveal ways human development and behaviour are formed in social contexts of pragmatic work.
+Realizing iterative, palpable visualizations of elemental emanations, to reveal ways human development and behavior are formed in social contexts of pragmatic work.

 PROCESS AND REFLEXIVE DOCUMENTATION

-- Gather and Organise Geographic and Resonance Data (UiO Paleo-geomagnetic lab agreement)
+- Gather and Organize Geographic and Resonance Data (UiO Paleo-geomagnetic lab agreement)

 - Establish Structure for Project Elements and Publishing